swisscom/dopc/README.md

 `application/json`.
 All payload data sent must be in JSON format and the content type header must indicate so if not empty.

+**401 Unauthorized**

+Returned if the client does not use HTTP authorization or the authorization token is wrong.

 **5xx Server Error**

 Returned if something unexpected goes wrong on the server side.